winitzki/scall/README.md

 - [x] Print Dhall values using the standard Dhall syntax.

-- [x] Export Dhall values to Yaml for supported types (numbers, strings, Booleans, lists, records).
+- [x] Export Dhall values to Yaml for most of the relevant types (numbers, strings, Booleans, lists, records).
+Limited to a single Yaml document.

 ## Roadmap for future developments